Peter Bieri (author): Pseudonym and work as a writer

-As a writer, Bieri uses the pseudonym Pascal Mercier, made up of the surnames of the two French philosophers Blaise Pascal and Louis-Sébastien Mercier.
+As a writer, Bieri used the pseudonym Pascal Mercier, made up of the surnames of the two French philosophers Blaise Pascal and Louis-Sébastien Mercier.
 Martin Halter, in Frankfurter Allgemeine Zeitung, criticized Bieri's attempt "to dress up the trite man from Bern in a French philosopher's lace jabot" as a pretentious mannerism.
-Peter Bieri has published five novels to date.
-Reviewers have identified “heart, woe and a lot of fate” as “his recipe for success” which Bieri, aiming at “wellness literature”, applies in each of his books with little variation.
+Peter Bieri published five novels.
+Writing literature was to him a revelation of the writer's soul through moods: "An atmosphere – that is absolutely the most important thing in a book and it will reveal, like nothing else, the author's soul."
+Reviewers identified “heart, woe and a lot of fate” as “his recipe for success” which Bieri, aiming at “wellness literature”, applied in each of his books with little variation.

+Death

+Bieri died on 27 June 2023 in Berlin, at the age of 79.